FriendsOfSymfony/FOSRestBundle/Resources/doc/4-exception-controller-support.rst

 ExceptionController it is possible to leverage the View layer when building responses for uncaught Exceptions.

-The ExceptionController can be enabled either via the FOSRestBundle configuration and optionally an explicit controller action can be configured as
+The ExceptionController can be enabled via the FOSRestBundle
-well:
+configuration:

 .. code-block:: yaml